 Ecopipam study shows promise in treating stuttering

 This week, researchers at the University of California, Riverside School of Medicine – in collaboration with faculty at the University of Redlands – presented research at the American Psychiatric Association showing promising results of the novel medication, Ecopipam, in the treatment of stuttering.
 Presently, no Food and Drug Administration (FDA)-approved medications exist for stuttering, and many patients do not respond to currently available speech therapies.
-Although preliminary, the results of this study suggest that further research of ecopipam in the treatment of stuttering
+Although preliminary, the results of this study suggest that further research of ecopipam in the treatment of stuttering is warranted.

 Ecopipam is a first-in-class drug that selectively blocks the actions of the neurotransmitter dopamine at a unique receptor.
 Lending further evidence that dopamine-blocking medications are effective in treating stuttering, researchers from Yale University also presented a case of a patient with stuttering successfully treated with ziprasidone.